matikin9/lanyon/goals.md

   <div class="spacer"></div>
 </div>

+4. Do a daily workout from a 30-day fitness challenge

 ## Potential Goals

 * Finish a Udemy course
-* Finish a 30-day Fitness challenge

 ## Reading List